robusta-dev/robusta/docs/configuration/alertmanager-integration/kube-prometheus-stack.rst

 ..
 Here's a step-by-step guide on how to integrate your Kube Prometheus Stack with Robusta.

-This guide walks you through integrating your Kube-Prometheus-Stack or the Prometheus Operator with Robusta.
+This guide walks you through integrating your Kube-Prometheus-Stack, or the Prometheus Operator with Robusta.
 You will need to configure two integrations: both a push integration and a pull integration.

 ..
 You must inform the AlertManager about Robusta using a `Kubernetes Secret <https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/alerting.md#managing-alertmanager-configuration>`_.
 The Prometheus Operator will pass this secret to AlertManager, which will then push alerts to Robusta by webhook.